jfcote87/esign/README.md

 Each package has a service object which is initialized via the <packagename>.New(<credential>) call.
 The service methods define all operations for the package with corresponding options.
 An operation is executed via a Do(context.Context) function.
-A context must be passwed for all operation
+A context must be passed for all operation

 ## Example